 Let’s use NPM init command to get us started.

 express should be added to package.json with the version

-If follow the previous steps you should have all you need to complete this tutorial.
+If you followed the previous steps, you should have all you need to complete this tutorial.
 We are going to build an API that allow users to CRUD (Create-Read-Update-Delete) Todo tasks from database.

 CRUD == Create-Read-Update-Delete